confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-4/README.md

 Before connecting to the Confluent Cloud resources, you need to deploy the reverse proxy and configure DNS entries to enable secure access to your private Confluent Cloud cluster.

-**Note, the reverse proxy setup is optional, but gives you better visibility into your migrated data in the Confluent Cloud console.** If you'd like to skip it, move to **Configure Environment Files** below.
+**Note, the reverse proxy setup is optional, but gives you better visibility into your migrated data in the Confluent Cloud console from your local system.** If you'd like to skip it, move to **Configure Environment Files** below.

 #### Deploy the Reverse Proxy